Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Adding ¼ teaspoon of salt or a packet of electrolytes like LMNT or eating a couple of pickles with your pre-workout meal can help ensure your electrolyte levels are adequate, allowing you to get a good pump.

-Going into a workout “on empty” will make it more difficult to achieve a muscle pump.
+Going into a workout “on empty” will make it more challenging to get a muscle pump.

 Eating protein and carbohydrates before a training session will load up your glycogen stores and help support increases in strength, leading to a better, longer-lasting pump.